PorametPat/phd-thesis/chapters/chapter_4.typ

 The main usages of `physics` module can be divivded into two proposes.
 (1) The first usage is to calculate the unitary propagator given the Hamiltonian and control.
 The overview flow of `physics` module is illustrate in @fig:physics-module.
 The second usage is to calculate a physical quantities regulary used in the quantum inforamtion processing such as the fidelity and the state tomography.

 #spec[
-  + Solve Schrödinger equation given System Hamiltonian.
+  + Solve Schrödinger and Lindblad master equations given System Hamiltonian and collapse operator.
-  + Support physical relate functions e.g. @agf, and, tomography.
+  + Support physical relate functions e.g. @agf, process fidelity, state fidelity and, tomography.
 ]

 #let classy(body) = block(